 It was great to hear Lawrence Taylor share the phrase “He was LT before LT” …now where had we heard that before??
 Even Black College Football Hall of Fame LB Thomas Henderson was in the house for Brazile’s induction and The Chancellor got to catch up to him.

 Its an honor for me that Brazile was the very 1st player written about in this series of all players who belonged in Canton who had yet to make it.
-Keep in mind when Brazile went into The Gridiron Greats Hall of Fame in 2016 the words of this article before this postscript was read to introduce him on that June night.
+Keep in mind when Brazile went into The Gridiron Greats Hall of Fame in 2016 the words of this article before this postscript were read to introduce him on that June night.
 It was great to catch up to him late in the evening after The Gold Jacket Dinner at the hotel, right as he was leaving the stage after the ceremony, and again at the airport as we were all leaving Canton.

 Congratulations on your induction and I told you I’d be there.
 You’re forever in the Pro Football Hall of Fame now.